eredden/Veeder-Root-TLS-Client/README.md

 This is a list of things I intend on changing or fixing in the program.

-- Automatically end the program if a connection hangs too long.
-- Validate the response using it's checksum.
+- Validate server response using checksum at end of message.